 The California Privacy Protection Agency (CPPA) has recently proposed regulations (the “Proposed Regulations”) implementing California’s data broker registration statute, Cal Civ.
 Code § 1798.99.80 (the “Data Broker Registration Statute”).
-If adopted as drafted, the Regulations would significantly expand the scope of entities that are considered to be “data brokers” under the statute to include a) businesses that maintain information about consumers who have not interacted with the business in more than three years, and b) businesses that have direct relationships with consumers but who also sell personal information about the consumer that was not collected directly from the consumer.
+If adopted as drafted, the Regulations would expand the scope of entities that are considered to be “data brokers” under the statute to include a) businesses that maintain information about consumers who have not interacted with the business in more than three years, and b) businesses that have direct relationships with consumers but who also sell personal information about the consumer that was not collected directly from the consumer.

 Data Broker Registration and the Delete Act